Learn - Troubleshooting

 If neither helps, open the event on the planner.
 If the transaction is in the Transactions section there, the Reports view will show it the next time you switch periods or refresh the chart.

-Full mechanic on Reports and Bank linking.
+Full details are on Reports and Bank Linking.

 I undid something and now my balance looks wrong